 To create grading schemes for final grades in Buzz:

 - Open the Gradebook tool from the Main Menu and select the desired course

 - Click Grading Scheme in the toolbar.

 - Click Add grading scheme to create a new scheme; if you want to edit an existing scheme, select it.

 - Edit the default grading scheme in the following ways:

 - Provide a Name.

 - Indicate which assignment grades you want counted under Include Assignments.

-- Adjust the Relative Category Weights in the course.
+- Adjust the Relative Category Weights in the course (if they're enabled).

 - Indicate if you want Buzz to exclude lowest-scored activities in each category and how many using Dropped Scores.